The Story Behind Pronger and Lowe’s Oilers' Divide

 A space to explore the personal ties and shared stories in hockey—how families, teammates, and rivalries intertwine, how journeys connect across leagues, and how the game of hockey brings people together in unexpected ways.

-Before NHL stardom, Mitch Marner, Matthew Tkachuk, Christian Dvorak & Evan Bouchard dominated together on the 2015-16 London Knights.
+Before NHL stardom, junior hockey teammates—Mitch Marner, Matthew Tkachuk, Christian Dvorak Evan Bouchard—dominated together on the 2015-16 London Knights.

-Hockey isn’t just scores and stats.
+Hockey isn’t just goals, stats, wins and losses.
 It’s siblings, teammates, and bonds built on cold ice that last long after the final buzzer.

 Two eras.
 One family.
 Bobby and Brett Hull redefined NHL scoring, shattered records, and became the only father-son "1000 point players and Hall of Famers" duo.